MohamedRaslan/background_run_and_test/README.md

             steps.lint.outcome == 'failure' }}
 ```

-### Additnoal resources you can wait-on them
+## Additnoal resources you can wait-on them

-The action leverages the handy [wait-on](https://www.npmjs.com/package/wait-on) package to control flow.
+The action integrate with the [wait-on](https://www.npmjs.com/package/wait-on) package to control the flow.
 You can pass any number of resources in the `wait-on` configuration parameter separated by commas or newlines.

 Exaples can be found here [wait-on cli usage](https://github.com/jeffbski/wait-on?tab=readme-ov-file#cli-usage)